 All You Need to Do Now is Place Your Order

 But that's what makes this Costa Rica Blueprint so special—and so useful.
-Jason Holland shares his real-world insights directly with you via video.
-He cuts right to the chase, right there in living color, and he answers every question you have about Costa Rica.
+Kathleen Evans shares her real-world insights directly with you via video.
+She cuts right to the chase, right there in living color, and she answers every question you have about Costa Rica.
 I guarantee it.

 Guarantee # 1—I guarantee this Costa Rica Blueprint will help you find the perfect Costa Rica lifestyle that's right for you.
 A place where you can live better than ever… stretch your retirement dollars...and have the time and funds to travel, relax, and enjoy life...

 Guarantee # 2—I guarantee it will deliver the real-world solutions you need to get from where you are now to where you want to be…so that in just a handful of months, you could have "boots on the ground" in a part of Costa Rica you love.
 But if you feel the solutions we offer aren't for you, we'll give you a full refund.
 In other words, the risk is all ours.